ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/running-middlebox.png" title="Testing for middleboxes" alt="Testing for middleboxes">}}

 OONI Probe should have run all tests within a few minutes (though this depends on the performance of the network you’re connected to, and may take longer in some cases).
-If the performance of your network is not good enough and the tests take too long, you can **stop the ongoing test** by clicking **cross** button in the top right corner.
+If the performance of your network is not good enough and the tests take too long, you can **stop the ongoing test** by clicking the **cross** button in the top right corner.

 {{<img src="images/stop-testing.png" title="Stop testing" alt="Stop testing">}}

-Click **OK** button to stop the test.
+Click the **OK** button to stop the test.

 {{<img src="images/stop-testing-ok.png" title="Stop testing" alt="Stop testing">}}